Jay Gould: Western railroads

+Criticism and appraisal

+Gould was extensively criticized during his lifetime, on the basis that he was a trader rather than a builder of businesses, and of being unscrupulous, although more recent appraisal has suggested that his business ethics were not unusual for the time.

+Anarcho-capitalist economist Murray Rothbard said that Gould's business practices were unfairly maligned, because he was supposedly one of the only railroad financiers who consistently undermined the railroad cartels' proposed rate fixing by starting new railroad lines, thus driving rates down for consumers.

 Personal life

 Gould was a member of West Presbyterian Church at 31 West 42nd Street.
 It later merged with Park Presbyterian to form West-Park Presbyterian.

 He married Helen Day Miller (1838–1889) in 1863 and they had six children.

-Together with his son George, Gould was a founding member of American Yacht Club.
+Together with his son George, Gould was a founding member of the American Yacht Club.
 He owned the steam yacht Atalanta (1883).
+In 1880, he purchased the Gothic Revival mansion Lyndhurst (sometimes spelled "Lindhurst"), to use as a country house.